Verilog-Solutions/solidity-puzzles/README.md

 - **Puzzle Two**: Safe and Sound
 	No worry, our transfer is secured.

 > Puzzle 3 is an extra puzzle.
-Try solve it and write a remix unit test yourself!
+Try solve it and write the unit tests yourself!

 ## Play with Remix